 Another concern is that essential oils may cross from the mother's blood though the placenta and affect the baby.
 For a substance to cross through the placenta its molecular weight must be under 1000 and the molecular weight of all essential oils are well below 500.
 So, it is best to assume that every essential oil can cross the placenta.
 Exposing a fetus to essential oils is only risky if specific components of some oils reach a toxic level.
 There is minimal data on the affects and concentrations of essential oils, or drugs for that matter, on a human embryo because of the ethics and complications of experimenting on babies in utero.

 Neem oil is wonderful oil that frequently comes with cautions for pregnant women.
 It is important to note that these warnings are due to an absence of testing instead of a proven record of non-safety.
-A powerful force for health, Neem is versatile and safe and for pregnant women when used with common sense and moderation
+A powerful force for health, neem essential oil is versatile and safe and for pregnant women when used with common sense and moderation.

 Neem is a tropical tree that grows heartily and rapidly in India.
-For thousands of years, Indians have used the bark, twigs, flowers and seeds of the Neem tree widely and in every area of daily life: a pesticide and fertilizer for food crops, the tender leaves are added to salads, a bug repellent to ward off malaria-causing mosquitos, a medicine for stomach and intestinal problems, in skin and beauty products for hair, skin and nail health and some people chewing on Neem twigs to prevent cavities and gingivitis.
+For thousands of years, Indians have used the bark, twigs, flowers and seeds of the Neem tree widely and in every area of daily life: a pesticide and fertilizer for food crops, the tender leaves are added to salads, used as a bug repellent to ward off malaria-causing mosquitos, in skin and beauty products for hair, skin and nail beauty, and some people chew on Neem twigs for oral care.

 Neem oil is beneficial and health supportive when used with common sense.
 In fact, it only takes a tiny drop of Living Libations Neem Enamelizer Tooth Truth Polish on a toothbrush for effective tooth-care.